Landscaping with Crape Myrtle in Portland

 - Flower timing will depend on our summer temperatures.
 True.

 It’s got to be hot enough and stay warm even at night to kick off the flowering of crape myrtle here in the Willamette Valley.
 If we have a cool June which we do sometimes, the flowers will be delayed until it’s been warm enough for long enough.
-For a deeper dig into crape myrtle read what Paul Bonine says in Pacific Horticulture magazine.
-He’s my expert!
+For a deeper dig into crape myrtle read my comments published in this in-depth article from The Digger, July 2020.

 These clients came from California, a climate where plants grow fast.
 They were not familiar with the saying “Sleep-Creep-Leap” which describes typical plant growth for the first three years.